The 20 Best Crigler-Najjar Syndrome Doctors Near Me in Pennsylvania, US

 English

-Patrick Mckiernan is a Pediatric Gastroenterologist in Pittsburgh, Pennsylvania.
+Patrick Mckiernan is a Pediatric Gastroenterologist practicing medicine in Pittsburgh, Pennsylvania.
 Dr. Mckiernan is rated as an Elite provider by MediFind in the treatment of Crigler-Najjar Syndrome.
-His top areas of expertise are Progressive Familial Intrahepatic Cholestasis Type 1, Crigler-Najjar Syndrome, Rotor Syndrome, Liver Transplant, and Gastrostomy.
+He is also highly rated in 10 other conditions, according to our data.
+His clinical expertise encompasses Progressive Familial Intrahepatic Cholestasis Type 1, Crigler-Najjar Syndrome, Rotor Syndrome, Liver Transplant, and Gastrostomy.

 Elite in Crigler-Najjar Syndrome